matejbizjak/kumuluzee-nats/jetstream/README.md

 ##### Reseting redelivery timer for long operations

 A push consumer's method may also contain a second parameter of the type `JetStreamMessage`.
-It allows us to call function `inProgress()`, which indicates that this message is being worked on and resets redelivery timer at the server.
+It provides us a metadata of the message, and it allows us to call function `inProgress()`, which indicates that this message is being worked on and resets redelivery timer at the server.
 It is useful when it takes longer to process a message.

 ```java